scybersec/typescript-practice/README.md

 ## Overview

-This repository is designed for me to practice and improve their TypeScript skills.
-It contains a variety of exercises and challenges ranging from basic to advanced levels.
-Each exercise focuses on different aspects of TypeScript, helping me learn and master the language's features and best practices.
+This repository is designed for me to practice and improve my TypeScript skills.

 ### Resources/Helpful Links